sandlerleon/GaaR/README.md

 In a 696-generation CIFAR-10 search conducted on a single AMD Radeon RX 5700 GPU, the system discovered a champion architecture achieving 94.36% test accuracy after full training.
 The archive includes source code, trained weights, experiment logs, and supporting documentation to facilitate reproducibility and further research into local AI and privacy-preserving AutoML.

-## Accuracy Claim as targeted towards Apple's silicon M5 AI chips present in Mac Mini and MacBook
+## Accuracy Claim as targeted towards Apple's silicon M5 AI chips present in Mac Minis PCs and MacBooks Laptops

 The manuscript now consistently reports: